maths/stack-web/website_files/Events/2024-03-27-AuthOMathGGB.md

 - Create a graph which follows the randomisation.<br/>
 - Create a graph with binding of variables (the graph is part of the answer).

+Demonstration materials associated with this event will be online here:  <https://stack-demo.maths.ed.ac.uk/demo/>

 ### Sign up

+Please register using this form by Monday 18th March 2024: <https://www.authomath.org/wp-admin/admin.php?page=nf-submissions&form_id=3>

 You are welcome to attend the event in person.
-To register please email <a href="mailto:K.Zerva@ed.ac.uk">Konstantina Zerva</a>.
-Lunch will be provided for every participant attending in-person.
-Please specify any special dietary requirements you have.
+A vegetarian sandwich lunch will be provided for every participant attending in-person.
+If you have any special dietary requirements, please email <a href="mailto:K.Zerva@ed.ac.uk">Konstantina Zerva</a> after you have completed the registration form.

-Demonstration materials associated with this event will be online here:  <https://stack-demo.maths.ed.ac.uk/demo/>